gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - persistence of governed stasis across multiple consecutive slices without degradation
 - distinction between repeated stasis and duration-based regime stability
 - preservation of strict role discipline across extended no-update conditions
+- persistence of governed stasis under input-gating conditions without drift, fabrication, or ambiguity inflation
+- distinction between absence of admissible update and absence of structure
+- multi-cycle stabilization of a licensed non-transition regime
+- preservation of precursor boundary pressure without forced promotion or decay
+- maintenance of role discipline under zero-update conditions

 ---

 ## What has not yet been tested

 The following remain untested:

+### A. Stasis integrity and re-entry
-- whether input-gated governed stasis can persist across longer interruptions without hidden drift, fabricated update, ambiguity inflation, or protocol erosion
+- whether governed stasis can persist across extended durations without latent drift or protocol erosion
-- whether re-entry after multi-slice governed stasis preserves the same thresholds or instead shows hysteresis, threshold shift, or altered transition criteria
+- whether re-entry after multi-cycle governed stasis preserves thresholds or exhibits hysteresis
+- whether extended stasis introduces delayed bias or hidden state distortion upon re-entry

+### B. Boundary interaction (stasis ↔ precursor ↔ transition)
-- whether precursor pressure and input gating can conflict in the same slice without contaminating role discipline or forcing premature resolution
+- whether near-threshold precursor pressure and input gating can coexist across multiple slices without contaminating role discipline
-- whether a near-threshold boundary state under strengthening recurrent sub-threshold pressure can persist across multiple slices as a stable condition in its own right, rather than resolving into relational reopening or decaying back into inert independent persistence
-- whether the restored clearer-independent regime under strengthening recurrent softening pressure re-stabilizes, continues softening, or reopens into genuine lower-order relation
+- whether a governed stasis regime can transition directly into transformation or must pass again through precursor reactivation
+- whether precursor pressure can resume cleanly after stasis without being mistaken for relational reopening

+### C. Precursor dynamics under accumulation
-- whether strengthening repeated sub-threshold reactivation pressure from transformed prior organization can accumulate into a true renewed relational corridor
+- whether strengthening sub-threshold reactivation pressure can accumulate into a true renewed relational corridor
-- whether strengthening recurrent softening pressure fades again, stabilizes as a standing precursor condition, or crosses into authentic relational re-entry
+- whether strengthening precursor pressure fades, stabilizes as a standing boundary condition, or crosses into authentic relational re-entry
+- whether the restored clearer-independent regime under strengthening pressure re-stabilizes, continues softening, or reopens into relation

+### D. Regime resilience and alternative failure paths
 - bounded failure from the re-promoted stable joint state back into defended independence rather than weaker relation
 - comparison of resilience between the first promoted stable-joint arc and the second re-promoted one
 - repeated oscillation between weaker relation and clearer separation

+### E. System stress and scaling
 - fragmentation beyond current contradiction/collapse markers
 - stronger mismatch across many restarts
 - high-salience recruitment under real ambiguity
 - richer action-confirmation dynamics
 - competition between multiple possible couplings

+### F. Quantification and robustness
 - quantitative coherence metrics and ablations
 - robustness across repeated automated runs
-- whether governed stasis can persist across significantly longer durations without latent drift or delayed protocol erosion
-- whether extended stasis introduces delayed bias or hidden state distortion upon re-entry

 So the current result is now well beyond baseline success and now includes bounded threshold crossing into stable joint choreography, early-stress maintenance of that state, restabilization after mild internal asymmetry, renewed harsher break pressure, clean post-promotion de-confirmation, stabilization of a downgraded weaker relational state, loosening of that lower-order plateau, restoration of a clearer independent-separation reading, stabilization of that restored independent state, fresh recovery pressure against that stabilized independence, strengthening of that pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that durable corridor, approach of that corridor toward threshold-nearing re-promotion, bounded re-promotion into renewed stable joint choreography, restabilization of that re-promoted shared state after first bounded internal stress, renewed harsher break pressure inside that second stable-joint regime, actual second-arc renewed de-confirmation once that reopened break corridor truly crosses threshold, second-arc weaker-relation settling rather than immediate binary separation, persistence of that downgraded second-arc plateau across another slice as an active lower-order organizational state, loosening of that persisted plateau without abrupt disappearance of transformed prior organization, gradual transition into clearer independent separation, and preservation of prior shared organization as weakened background constraint rather than active present organizer.
 It now also includes governed stasis under repeated absence of admissible input, showing that the stack can preserve boundary-conditioned non-update as a regime rather than fabricating continuation when no structural transition is licensed.
 It now also includes persistence of governed stasis across multiple slices under strict role enforcement, showing that the stack can preserve licensed non-transition as a regime rather than fabricating continuation when no structural update is permitted.